secdatabase/SEC-XBRL-Financial-Statement-Dataset/README.md

   sec_financial_statements.segment.sql
   ```
 All set!
 You can now proceed to next section to explore the data.

+## 4. Refresh the dataset tables
+secdatabase.com will refresh the dataset periodically.
+The refreshed dataset will be in the new location like this:
+s3://dataset.secdatabase.com/sec_financial_statements/parquet/20200930

+when new datasets are available, you can run the code as in the following script to switch the tables to the latest datasets:
+sec_financial_statements.alter_table_locations_to_latest_data.sql

 # Table Contents
 ## 1. company_submission